shubhamomar/engram-notion-mcp/README.md

-# Engram MCP - Semantic Memory for AI Agents
+# Engram Notion MCP - Semantic Memory for AI Agents

-**Engram MCP** is a powerful Model Context Protocol (MCP) server that gives your AI agents a **permanent, semantic memory**.
+**Engram Notion MCP** is a powerful Model Context Protocol (MCP) server that gives your AI agents a **permanent, semantic memory**.
 It seamlessly integrates with [Notion](https://notion.so) to store, retrieve, and organize information, turning your workspace into an intelligent knowledge base.

 > 🧠 **Why Engram?**
 > AI Agents often suffer from amnesia.
 Engram solves this by providing a persistent memory layer backed by Notion's robust database structure.